-Have you ever been to a hotel, friends house, or Airbnb and not been able to figure out how to work the plumbing in the bathroom?
+Have you ever been to a hotel, friend’s house, or Airbnb and not been able to figure out how to work the plumbing in the bathroom?

 Don’t feel bad, this is not as uncommon as you might think.
 It is actually very common.
-In this blog series we will go over some travel tips for different types of plumbing that may throw you for a loop while you’re traveling.
+In this blog series, we will go over some travel tips for different types of plumbing that may throw you for a loop while you’re traveling.

 Series 1: Shower Faucets

-Most of us are accustomed to a couple different styles of faucets and when we are confronted with a new style it can throw us.
+Most of us are accustomed to a couple of different styles of faucets and when we are confronted with a new style it can throw us.

 So what can you do to avoid having to call a friend or the front desk to figure out how to operate the shower?

-In most situations shower faucets are going to operate in one of four ways.
+In most situations, shower faucets are going to operate in one of four ways.

 This is just like it sounds.
 You grab the handle and pull it.
 For this style the water turns on, then usually you turn the handle right or left for hot and cold.
 When you are done you push the handle till it stops and the water turns off.

 Again, not too complicated.
 Turn the handle, often counterclockwise.
 This turns on the water.
 The further you turn it the hotter it gets.
 When you are done, turn it back to the starting point and the water turns off.
 Note: Sometimes the original plumbing installer makes a mistake and switches the hot and cold pipes.
-The faucet still works, but hot and cold is backwards.
+The faucet still works, but hot and cold are backward.
 Just keep turning the faucet handle till you find the right temperature.

-In this case one handle is for temperature, the other is for volume, or on/off.
+In this case, one handle is for temperature, the other is for volume, or on/off.
 For this style, once you turn it on, if you find the temperature you like just leave it there.
 Then when you shower next just turn it on and don’t touch the second knob or lever.
 It will automatically adjust to the same temperature you left it at.

 In this case, find out the on/off by turning it (usually centered and lower), set the temperature, and then turn the other handles and see what functions turn on or off.
 If there is a handle in a shower it is ok to turn it, that’s what it is designed for.

-We hope these bits of wisdom help you during your travels, whenever and wherever you go!
+We hope these bits of wisdom help you during your travels, whenever, and wherever you go!

 Interested?
 Curious to know more?
 Let us know!
 You can continue to read more of our blogs by clicking the links below.